 *An apartment is a rental and not a permanent address, the home must be purchased or owned by the student’s family*

 On-campus living offers a wide range of experiences for all students.
 At Rio Grande, you can become part of our residential communities.
-Each of our five residence halls offer something unique to each student.
-First year housing are Boyd Hall (male) and Davis Hall (female).
+Each of our four residence halls offers something unique to each student.
+First-year housing includes Boyd Hall (male) and Davis Hall (female).
 All residence halls have 24-hour visitation rights.

 Residents will have a Total Living Plan which consists of Room (double-occupancy) as well as Board (a meal plan for our on-campus dining facilities).